INTRODUCTION TO PIVOT TABLE IN EXCEL

-When you have a large amount of data in your worksheet and you can’t analyze or sort the data then Pivot Table helps you to carry out the task easily and more conveniently.
+When you have a large amount of data in your worksheet and you can’t analyze or sort the data then Pivot Table in Excel helps you to carry out the task easily and more conveniently.
 Pivot Tables are powerful functions in excel.
-We are going to start with what is Pivot Table and explain its uses, types, importance, creation and much more.
+We are going to start with what is Pivot Table in Excel and explain its uses, types, importance, creation and much more.

 In just a few clicks, you can represent your data in charts, tabular and more presentable form using Pivot Table.
 It can sort all your relevant data into respective columns and rows, into charts.
 It can even highlight keywords or important points within a few clicks and can save your valuable time.